Strategic-Futures-Lab/Topic_Mapping_Pipeline/doc/ExportModule.md

 is optional, and defaults to `""` meaning that no CSV should be created;
 - `subOutputCSV` is the path to the document CSV file listing documents and their weights in the sub topics, it is optional and defaults to `""` meaning that no CSV should be created, it is only used if sub topics are exported;
+- `outputCSV` is the path to the document CSV file listing documents and their weights in both the main and sub topics (each topic is annotated accordingly), it is optional and defaults to `""` meaning that no CSV should be created;
 - `numWordId` is the number of labels to use to identify a topic in the document CSV files.

 Note that sub-topics won't be exported if the meta-parameter `modelType` is set to `simple`.